ChristianLutzCL/ChristianLutzCL/README.md

 For me, the digital world is a tool that should enrich human life.
 It is not a substitute for real life, unlike what big corporations and politics want to sell us these days.

-- 🔭 I’m currently working on [OpenReallife](https://github.com/OpenReallife)
-- 🌱 I’m currently learning Next, ReactJS and ReactNative
-- 👯 I’m looking to collaborate on OpenReallife
-- 🤔 I’m looking for help with UI/UX Design and using ThreeJS
-- 💬 Ask me about OpenReallife
-- 📫 How to reach me: chris@inspiredprogrammer.com
-- ⚡ Fun fact: Germany is not Bavaria 😉